-In order for us to provide you with business alerts about scams, cyber crime and other issues that could impact your business, and our business newsletter which includes information about training opportunities, changes in legislation, events, funding opportunities, we collect the following personal information when you provide it to us:
+In order for us to provide you with business alerts about scams, cyber crime and issues that could impact your business.
+As well as information about training opportunities, changes in legislation, events, funding opportunities, advice and support.
+We may collect the following personal and business information when you provide it to us:

 - contact email address

 - business type/ sector

 - business location

 We use your personal information to provide you with business alerts, news, information, training and event details.

 How long your personal data will be kept

 We will hold your personal information for up to 3 years, or until you unsubscribe from our business mailing list.